algoprog/ProCIS/README.md

 # Baselines

-In this repo you can reproduce the baseline results for BM25, dense retrieval (single-vector) and LMGR (see `baselines.py`).
+In this repo you can reproduce the baseline results for BM25, vanilla dense retrieval (single-vector) and LMGR (see `baselines.py`).
+In the following 2 tables are our results for all the other models we tested.

 ## Reactive Retrieval